Security and home automation networks

 Advanced technologies are now quickly embraced by consumers, and the early adoption of new devices in this market is now the norm.

-And technology had advanced to the point that consumers have a much wider range of options available to them in the intruder alarm sector.
+And technology had advanced to the point that consumers have a much more extensive range of options available to them in the intruder alarm sector.

 Ordinary people are now much more aware of the potential of smartphones and the ability to control home systems, from turning on lights remotely to voice-activated TVs.

 More people than ever see the advantages of monitoring all aspects of home security from their mobile phones or tablets.

-New intruder alarm systems coming onto the market now have the capability to enable home and business owners to monitor CCTV cameras in both video and audio as well as receive real-time alerts whether that is for motion sensors, fire alarm or from other electrical devices around the home.
+New intruder alarm systems coming onto the market now can enable home and business owners to monitor CCTV cameras in both video and audio.
+Homeowners can also receive real-time alerts, whether that is for motion sensors, fire alarm or from other electrical devices around the home.

 As well as offering security coverage, home alarm systems are also able to manage electrical appliances, turning them on or off, and even provide voice communication.

 Home burglar alarm systems already can warn homeowners if a visitor enters the driveway, if there is smoke in the kitchen or of a flooded shower room.

 The latest alarm systems are entirely able to send alert signals to a mobile phone, offering early warning of any danger with gateways to a central wi-fi hub that can link to other devices, activation cameras for example or alerting neighbours, police or others of unusual activity.

-'Smart home technology' is the hottest topic in consumer technology today and it is inevitable that it will have a significant impact on the home security market.
+'Smart home technology' is the hottest topic in consumer technology today, and it will inevitably have a significant impact on the home security market.

 The linking of home automation to home security is a natural way forward, along with energy management systems and automatic sensors for a whole range of lifestyle efficiencies, from switching on a TV to heating a swimming pool.